jixjia/visualize-parquet/README.md

 ## How-To

-1. Import the VisualizeParquet.dbc notebook into your Databricks workspace.
+1. Import the **VisualizeParquet.dbc** archive file into your Databricks workspace.

 2. Open the notebook **Utils_VisualizeParquet**